Bassem-Akrout/Reinforcement-Learning-Exercices/Discounted_MDP/README.md

 # Example of a Discounted MDP

+> **Update**: An issue in the Bellman solver implementation caused errors when $\gamma = 1$ or $p = 1$, leading to unintended behaviors.
+This issue has been resolved, ensuring the algorithm works correctly across all configurations.

 This repository contains an implementation of a discounted Markov Decision Process (MDP).
 The goal is to explore the impact of parameters like the discount factor ($\gamma$) and transition probabilities ($p$) on the resulting policies and value functions.

 ---